 As the manager, you will be the first to know when someone in your team hits their monthly or quarterly goal.
 When that happens, celebrate with in-office drinks and cake, or take the team out early on a Friday afternoon.

 To show that you care, make an effort to celebrate personal wins, too — an employee moving into their new home, having a baby, or furthering their formal education.

 Asking employees to provide feedback and then not acting on it is a sure-fire way to frustrate them and have them lose faith in the process.
 On the other hand, if you make even the slightest effort to change things based on feedback, you’re signaling that you’re indeed listening.

 It pays off to go the extra mile in this process.
 After collecting feedback, share the results with your employees.
 Highlight the things that are high-priority and hold a meeting to decide which one gets tackled first.
 Send out regular updates until you have a policy in place that’s effective in handling the highlighted issues.
 This is less of an employee engagement idea and more of a cornerstone principle that you have to adhere to if you want your employees to care and be productive.

 Engaged employees are the best asset your company can have because they are productive, reliable, and trustworthy.
-They also make the best employee advocates.
-To learn about what Ambassify can do for you when it comes to employee advocacy, make sure to visit us and sign up for a free demo!
+And, hey, we know they also make the best employee advocates.